adrienthebo/puppetconf2013-presentation/nanoc/content/_vagrant-at-puppet-labs.md

   * Speed/reproducibility paramount
     * Have to meet SLA
     * Also handle other operations work

+<% notes do %>
+  * Speed/reproducibility paramount
+  * Have to meet customer SLA
+  * Also have to handle normal ops work
+<% end %>
 <% end %>

 <% slide do %>